 Default WordPress Themes: Down The Years

-A lot has changed as WordPress continues to evolve, including new features and tools, as well as the retirement of many default features.
-Amidst all of this, the default WordPress themes too have kept changing, with a new theme being offered following every major release of WordPress.
+WordPress is a continuously evolving CMS.
+It keeps getting more powerful and useful with new features and tools as well as the retirement of many default features.
+Amidst all of this, the default WordPress themes kept changing with a new theme being offered following almost every major release of WordPress.
 Let’s take a trip down the theme design memory lane.

-WordPress Classic, or simply Classic, was the first ever default WordPress theme — as opposed to the common misconception that Kubric was the first default theme.
+WordPress Classic, or simply Classic, was the first ever default WordPress theme to be released, as opposed to the common misconception that Kubric was the first default theme.

-However, Classic was the epitome of simplicity and ease of use.
-This was one theme that would go well with your blog, no matter what your target audience or niche topic was!
-The theme was translation ready (yes!), and offered support for right to left languages.
+Classic was the epitome of simplicity and ease of use.
+This was a theme that would go well with your blog, no matter what your target audience or niche topic was!
+The theme was translation ready and offered support for right to left (RTL) languages.

-More commonly known as “Kubric” after the name of the theme that it was initially based on, the WordPress Default theme first came alive with the release of WordPress 1.5 and it continued to reign supreme until WordPress 2.9 — that is obviously a very long period of dominance.
+More commonly known as “Kubric” after the name of the theme that it was initially based on, the WordPress Default theme first came with the release of WordPress 1.5 and it continued to reign supreme until WordPress 2.9.

 WP Default theme, once again, focused more on simplicity.
-This was the era when WordPress introduced many new customization tweaks, and the theme incorporated them well: large header, sans serif typography, clearly laid-out sidebar, and so on.
+This was the era when WordPress introduced many new customization tweaks, and the theme incorporated them well, including a large header, sans serif typography, clearly laid-out sidebar, and more.

-This theme too was translation ready, though obviously not responsive, because we still had not received our smartphones back then.
-WP Default (or Kubric) has not been updated since 2010, but it apparently seems to be active on 50,000+ sites even today.
+This theme too was translation ready, though obviously not responsive as smartphones were yet to be released.
+WP Default (or Kubric) has not been updated since 2010, but surprisingly it’s still being used by over 20,000 sites even today.

-With the advent of WordPress 3.0, we also got a new default WordPress theme: Twenty Ten.
+With the release of WordPress 3.0 came another new default WordPress theme: Twenty Ten.

-This new theme would later serve as the model for not just WordPress themes but virtually any type of blogging templates: a header image that was prominently displayed, as well as clean and minimal design and focus on content.
+This new theme would later serve as the model for not just WordPress themes but virtually any type of blog templates.
+The theme featured a header image that was prominently displayed, as well as clean and minimal design and focus on content.

-This was the phase when WordPress had a lot many new features added to the core: header images notwithstanding, you also had the ability to now add widgets without playing with code, change background colors, and so on.
+This was the phase when WordPress had many new features added to the core: header images, drag and drop widgets, change background colors, and so on.

-All said and done, Twenty Ten became immensely popular.
+Twenty Ten became immensely popular.
 It was translation ready, though not responsive.
-It continues to be in active development, and was updated last year in December.
+It continues to be in active development and still being updated by the developers.

-Carrying on with the trends set by Twenty Ten, Twenty Eleven too insisted on the prominent header images’ layout, as well as a clean design with focus on content.
-However, it also offered a lot many performance improvements, as well as stylistic considerations.
+Carrying on with the trends set by Twenty Ten, Twenty Eleven too insisted on the prominent header images layout as well as a clean design with a focus on content.
+However, it also offered many performance improvements as well as stylistic features.

 To begin with, Twenty Eleven was HTML5 compliant, had a darker color scheme in addition to the default one, included a widget of its own, and handled custom page layouts even better.

-Plus, apart from being translation ready, Twenty Eleven happens to be responsive as well.
-It continues to be actively developed, and currently also supports post formats.
+Apart from being translation ready, Twenty Eleven happens to be responsive as well.
+It continues to be actively developed and currently also supports all post formats.

 Twenty Twelve, among all other default WordPress themes, was one of the most significant ones in terms of innovation.

-To be frank, the theme brought nothing new to the backend, and there was hardly anything worth talking about in terms of customization.
-However, this was the phase when WordPress was establishing its dominance as not just a blogging tool but a proper CMS, and Twenty Twelve signified that.
-The theme gave up the default blog layout, and offered a more corporate layout with a custom homepage design.
+Even though the theme brought nothing new to the backend, and there was hardly anything worth talking about in terms of customization.
+However, this was the phase when WordPress was establishing its dominance as not just a blogging tool but a proper CMS and Twenty Twelve made it possible.
+The theme gave up the default blog layout and offered a more corporate layout with a custom homepage design.

 This theme too is in active development and ready for translation.